isomerpages/moe-marsilingpri/_cca/Clubs/Environmental Science.md

 variant: markdown
 ---
 <h4><strong>About Environmental Science</strong></h4>
-<p>The Environmental Science club endeavors to cultivate its members into
+<p>MPS Environmental Science club endeavors to cultivate its members into
 proactive and conscientious environmental stewards through a tailored suite of Environmental Programs.
 These programs are designed to imbue participants with constructive values and attitudes toward scientific inquiry, empowering